ban-heesoo/NewSync/readme.md

 -   **Quick Settings:** Access quick toggles by clicking the NewSync icon in your browser's toolbar.
 -   **Full Settings:** For comprehensive customization, click **"More Settings"** from the popup to open the dedicated settings page.

+## Acknowledgments

+This project is inspired by and built upon the work of talented developers:

+- **Base Project:** NewSync is based on the work by [@ibratabian17](https://github.com/ibratabian17).
+Special thanks for the foundation and inspiration.
+- **Popup Style:** The popup style is inspired by the work of [@boidushya](https://github.com/boidushya), known for creating the Better Lyrics extension for YouTube Music.

+We are grateful for their contributions to the open-source community.